colinsauze/git-novice/_episodes/05-history.md

 > been made, but will it also work for changes that have been staged but not committed?
 > Make a change to `mars.txt`, add that change, and use `git checkout` to see if
 > you can remove your change.
+> > ## Solution
+> > No, It won't remove the changes. git checkout HEAD mars.txt or git checkout -f master will go back. git checkout or git checkout HEAD won't.
 {: .challenge}

 > ## Explore and Summarize Histories